 What Dragonfly is all about

-Dragonfly recently turned four years old this summer.
+Dragonfly turned four years old in 2015.
 Four years and four Madison area studios is a testament to our community.
 I’m inspired by everyone who walks through our doors—sometimes I sit back in my office and I’m always overwhelmed with gratitude when I see the yogis walking through the parking lots on their way to class.
 Now, at our Downtown studio, I see people crossing State Street carrying their yoga mats headed to better their lives and feed their souls–the same State Street I walked every day for four years in college.
 I could have never imagined my journey would bring me back here.

 Yoga is a practice, a journey.
 It is not meant to be perfected and it is not a competition.
 The reasons we come to our mat differ for us all.
 This is your space and your time and we are here to guide and support you.
 Intimidation has no place in a yoga studio and we hope you will come and see for yourself.
 Our clients are truly the best and they make Dragonfly such a special place to be.
 I hope you will join our community!